Gulf Air: Ownership and structure

 Gulf Air is state-owned.
-The airline's sole shareholder is the Gulf Air Group Holding Company, which holds the aviation assets of Bahrain Mumtalakat, the sovereign wealth fund of the government of the Kingdom of Bahrain.
+The airline's sole shareholder is the Gulf Air Group Holding Company, which holds the aviation assets of Mumtalakat, the sovereign wealth fund of the government of the Kingdom of Bahrain.

-The Gulf Air Group Holding board on 5 December 2022, announced the appointment of Jeffrey Goh as its group chief executive officer.
-Goh, who was previously CEO at Star Alliance, was due to take up his new role on 1 January 2023.
 The Gulf Air Group Holding comprises national carrier Gulf Air, Bahrain Airport Company, BAC Jet Fuel Company, and Gulf Aviation Academy.
-The group is also a substantial shareholder in Bahrain Airport Services Company and Bahrain Duty Free Company.
+The group also owns 44% of Bahrain Airport Services and 45% of Bahrain Duty Free.

+The Gulf Air Group Holding board on 17 September 2025, announced the appointment of Martin Gauss as its group chief executive officer.
+Gauss, who was previously CEO at AirBaltic, was due to take up his new role on 4 November 2025.
+The previous CEO was Jeffrey Goh who was in office from 2023 to 2025.

 Business trends

-Gulf Air continues to be loss-making.
-In 2011, due largely to political unrest in the state of Bahrain, Gulf Air lost BHD95 million, and the loss grew to BHD196 million in 2012.
-A decision was taken in 2013 to implement a turnaround plan that involved reducing the airline's fleet, number of staff and number of destinations, and the losses reduced - and in 2015, the loss reported was BHD24.1 million, an 88% reduction from 2012.
+In 2011, due largely to political unrest in the state of Bahrain, Gulf Air lost BHD 95 million, and the loss grew to BHD 196 million in 2012.
+A decision was taken in 2013 to implement a turnaround plan that involved reducing the airline's fleet, number of staff and number of destinations, and the losses reduced - and in 2015, the loss reported was BHD 24.1 million, an 88% reduction from 2012.
 Efforts to become profitable have continued; in January 2019, the carrier announced a "boutique business model" as part of its business plans for 2019, as it aims to turn around its fortunes.
+In 2023, the airline recorded a BHD 440.2 million ($1.16 billion) at the end of 2023 financial year.
+The airline debts were BHD 301.8 million ($813 million) in 2023 and the airline plans to balance its books by the end of 2027.

 Few business figures are released on a regular basis, but those available are shown below (as at year ending 31 December):